microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

 ## Using Cluster Connect to connect to an Azure Arc-enabled Kubernetes cluster

-The following Jumpstart scenario will guide you through how to use the [cluster connect](https://docs.microsoft.com/azure/azure-arc/kubernetes/cluster-connect) capability of an Azure Arc connected Kubernetes cluster to manage and connect to the cluster securely without opening inbound firewall ports.
+The following Jumpstart scenario will guide you through how to use the [Cluster Connect](https://docs.microsoft.com/azure/azure-arc/kubernetes/cluster-connect) capability of an Azure Arc connected Kubernetes cluster to manage and connect to the cluster securely without opening inbound firewall ports.

   > **NOTE: This scenario assumes you already deployed a Kubernetes cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion**